Mini

 Drag & Drop

-- Export pool - Use the grip icon in the Pool tab to drag all pooled samples at once.
+- Export pool - Use the 9-dot pattern in the Pool tab to drag all pooled samples at once.

 - Import folders - Drag a folder from your file manager into the plugin to add it as a source.